 My husband underwent Laparoscopic Cholecystectomy so we had hospital staycation last week.
-I will share the story on my next post, for now let me share to you our experience in St Lukes BGC.
+I will share the story on a separate post, for now let me share with you our experience in St Lukes BGC.

 I was thankful because my son has no classes last Friday so he was not absent.
 After his school, off we went to the hospital last February 4 as advised by the doctor, the operation is February 5 at 7AM so we need to be there, the day before.
 There are some preparations that need to follow like fasting at 11 PM.

 After we parked the car, we went straight to the Admission office.
 Just get your number and wait for your turn.
 The staff gave us the folder with Philhealth forms, reminders and patient/visitor guide.
 Don’t forget to inform them about your parking ticket, the charge is P50 flat rate per day for in patient.

 Then we were ushered to our room.
 We’re supposed to get the Small Private Room but it was not available so we settled in Regular Private Room.
 I was surprised because the room is big, I’ve been in different hospitals before and so far this is the biggest room that I’ve seen (regular private).